-Climate Change: While electrifying cars and turning the grid green WILL decrease emissions, these efforts will not eliminate emissions by any means.
+Climate Change: While electrifying cars and turning the grid green will decrease emissions to a degreen, these efforts are no climate solutions by any means.
 Any automobile, gas or electric, take TONS of carbon to manufacture.
 In fact, manufacturing a new car is so carbon intensive that it is about the equivalent of driving an old car!
 So even an electric vehicle with 100% renewable electricity STILL only halves the carbon emissions of cars.

 Then there is the question of infrastructure emissions.
 Cars are giant heavy objects.
 To support millions of them, both during use and when parked, takes an enormous amount of infrastructure and concrete.
 And concrete is notoriously carbon intensive.
 “The concrete industry is one of two largest producers of carbon dioxide.”